MattiaCacciatore/Bourne-Again-Shell-for-dummies/README.md

 print the command history and it has an unique built-in command, cd (change directory).

+$ make

+$ ./ubash

+For the readline library: $ sudo apt-get install libreadline-dev

 Be aware that Prof. Lagorio is aware of this code.
 DON'T EVEN TRY.